vahidk/EffectivePyTorch/README.md

 print(c)
 ```

-Here the value of c would be [5, 7], and we immediately would guess based on the shape of the result that there’s something wrong.
-A general rule of thumb is to always specify the dimensions in reduction operations and when using torch.squeeze.
+Here the value of `c` would be `[5, 7]`, and we immediately would guess based on the shape of the result that there’s something wrong.
+A general rule of thumb is to always specify the dimensions in reduction operations and when using `torch.squeeze`.

 ## Take advantage of the overloaded operators
 <a name="overloaded_ops"></a>